xmedius/sendsecure-python/README.md

 # sendsecure-python

-**This library allows you to use the SendSecure Web API via Python.**
+**This library allows you to use the XM SendSecure Web API via Python.**

 With this library, you will be able to:
 * Authenticate SendSecure users